fcole90/curly-octo-engine/README.md

 | math_fun                  | some experimental fun |

 ## First tests
 Run ```simulation_softmax_crossentropy.py```.
-You'll updates on the experiment estimators.
-To tweak the settings, change the values of the settings at the top of the file.
-(Yes, I should split the settings from the source, it's on my todo list).
+You'll get updates on the experiment estimators.
+To tweak the settings, change the values of the settings at the top of the file. *Yes, I should split the settings from the source, it's on the todo list.*

 ## Output
 The output shows the current values in the left column and the best value of the experiment on the second one.